operator-framework/operator-sdk/website/content/en/docs/best-practices/managing-resources.md

 the system or quota may reject Pod creation.
 Check the following statements obtained from K8s docs:

-- > If a LimitRange is activated in a namespace for computing resources like CPU and memory, users must specify requests or limits for those values.
-Otherwise, the system may reject Pod creation. ([Reference][k8s-limit-range]).
+- > _"If a LimitRange is activated in a namespace for computing resources like CPU and memory, users must specify requests or limits for those values.
+Otherwise, the system may reject Pod creation."_ ([Reference][k8s-limit-range]).
-- > If quota is enabled in a namespace for compute resources like cpu and memory, users must specify requests or limits for those values; otherwise, the quota system may reject pod creation. ([Reference][k8s-resources-quotas]).
+- > _"If quota is enabled in a namespace for compute resources like cpu and memory, users must specify requests or limits for those values; otherwise, the quota system may reject pod creation."_ ([Reference][k8s-resources-quotas]).

 In an effort to support clusters with the above configuration, to ensure safe operations and avoid negatively impacting other workloads: Operators should **always** include reasonable memory and CPU resource requests for their own deployment as well as for operands they deploy.